 HomeServe, a Consumer Services organisation, has been living its mission of ‘freeing our customers from the worry and inconvenience of home emergency repairs’ since 1993.
-The organisation has 2,500 employees in the UK.
+The organisation has 2,500 employees.

 Number of employees: